Home Instruction Overview

 Having satisfied both of these requirements each year, the parent/guardian is free to homeschool in any manner that works best, and at the level and pace appropriate for the child.
 Note also that the parent/guardian has the right (without notice to the superintendent) to change materials and/or methods during the term, in an effort to optimize the child’s learning experience.

 Homeschoolers in Virginia use a variety of curricula and approaches, ranging from pre-packaged curriculum and correspondence schools to child-initiated learning or “unschooling.”
-Please see the sections on Styles and Approaches and Outsourcing Classes for some ideas and examples.
+Please see the section on Styles and Approaches for some ideas and examples.

 This information is provided as a courtesy of The Organization of Virginia Homeschoolers.
 It is not intended as legal advice.
 For legal advice, contact a licensed attorney.